 Bonus Pile Eliminating/Organization Tip: Never leave a room empty-handed.
 Before you leave a room, glance around to see what, if anything, needs to be put away or thrown out.

 Now, if you’re looking at your inbox thinking, “I’d love to implement this but what do I do with all these emails?!”
 Don’t fret.
-My Detox Your Inbox worksheet will help you not only clear out the backlog but also set up organization and automation so it never gets out of hand again.
+My Clean Out Your Inbox worksheet will help you not only clear out the backlog but also set up organization and automation so it never gets out of hand again.
 Get it free here.